felinecurmudgeon/Digital-Dining-Pub/documentation/appUserProcess.md

 # App User Process #

 The purpose of this doc is to describe what the usual process in Digital Dining (DD after) is, and how this interacts with the database.
-We assume for the bellow, that the client is arriving in a restaurant, and that this restaurant has uploaded all it's data to DD.
+We assume for the below, that the client is arriving in a restaurant, and that this restaurant has uploaded all its data to DD.

 ## App User Process ##